Interoperability Customer Resources

 Yes, a confirmation can be sent via email or mail once your data has been exchanged, if requested.

-WPS Health Insurance and WPS Health Plan customers or other payers can make a payer-to-payer exchange request.
+WPS Health Insurance customers or other payers can make a payer-to-payer exchange request.

 Is your doctor in your network?